Efficacy and Safety Study of Alogliptin Compared to Glipizide in Elderly Diabetics

 abnormal findings at Screening (other than type 2 diabetes) that, in the opinion of

-the investigator, should exclude the subject from the study.
+the investigator, should exclude the participant from the study.

-- Subject has donated more than 400 mL of blood within the 90 days preceding their
+- Has donated more than 400 mL of blood within the 90 days preceding their

 participation in the study.

-- Subjects who have hypersensitivity or have had an anaphylactic reaction(s) to any
+- Has hypersensitivity or has had an anaphylactic reaction(s) to any DPP-4 inhibitor

 Locations and Contacts